 In this course Noodle Nook founder Ayo Jones outlines the members, roles, and responsibilities of a properly constituted IEP committee.
-In addition, she outlines some essential steps to take to ensure you are always in compliance with federal laws and state-mandated best practices.
+In addition, she outlines some essential steps to take to ensure you are always complying with federal laws and state-mandated best practices.

 This session is part of the Special Education Self-Assessment Series.
 The series is all about self-evaluation and gaining a better understanding of things you should do to meet your legally-mandated obligations for properly constituted IEPs.